Major Challenges Facing the Professional Services Industry Today

 1. Making Data-Driven Decisions in Real-Time

 Firms often face operational challenges that eat into profit margins and disappoint their customers.
-According to IBM research, only about 40% of projects meet budget, quality, and timeline goals.
+According to Forbes research, “To give you an idea of the abysmal success rate of most projects, only 40% of projects at IBM meet the company’s three key goals – schedule, budget, and quality.”

 Microsoft Dynamics 365 Buyer's Guide for Professional Services